Bhatt Ki Khichdi

 - Always soak the beans; otherwise, they will stay chewy while the rice becomes too soft.

-- Adding a small piece of jaggery at the end can provide a magnifique subtle balance to the earthy flavors.
+- Adding a small piece of jaggery at the end can provide a subtle balance to the earthy flavors.

-Nutritional Information(Per 300g)
+Nutritional Information(Per 1 serving)

 310 kcal